Extract and Export Mailbox Data from EDB to Outlook PST

 - Review the selected mailboxes and folders, confirm that the 'Action' is marked as 'Export', and then click on 'Start Export' to initiate the process.

-- EdbMails shows a real-time progress window during the export process, allowing you to pause and resume the operation whenever needed.
+- EdbMails provides a real-time status view during export, enabling you to temporarily pause and resume the operation whenever required.

 - Click the ‘View Logs’ button to view a comprehensive report of the export process.